chenjianjx/srb4j/README.md

 #srbj4j

-__srb4j__ (pronounced "sreb for J") is an open-source jax-rs back end code-skeleton,with full-fledged authentication support based on OAuth2.
-With __srb4j__ you can quickly launch a restful java back end from zero,and then focus on your business logic.
+__srb4j__ (pronounced "sreb for J") is an open-source jax-rs back end code skeleton, with full-fledged authentication support based on OAuth2.

+With __srb4j__ you can quickly launch a restful back end with several minutes.

 # Summary of Features